 Frequently Asked Questions

-What is the difference between a FTL and an LTL shipment?
+What's the difference between a FTL shipment and a LTL shipment?

 Why do Re-Classes and Re-Weighs occur on LTL shipments?